desktopMenu

 Mr. Papania student taught at Oak Grove Middle & High Schools under the instruction of Jerry Pickering.
 During this time, he received WCU’s 2019 Outstanding Student Teacher in Instrumental Music Education Award.
 After finishing his undergraduate, Mr. Papania began a Master’s program studying Instrumental Conducting under Dr. Wes Dykes.

-Mr. Papania resides in Brandon, MS with his wife Alex and their two cats, Thor and Storm.
+Mr. Papania resides in Brandon, MS with his wife Alex, daughter Ellie and their two cats, Thor and Storm.

 Email: Nic510@rcsd.ms

-Leslie Bustin
+Leslie Varner

 Color Guard Instructor